DOCUMENT TSC-2026/B24 · BLOG POST 24 · ENTERPRISE INNOVATION · REV. 01

 and what it doesn't.

 Shopify Plus is not the right platform for every enterprise commerce use case.
-There are scenarios where the complexity of enterprise operations — multi-region inventory, complex B2B pricing structures, deeply customized ERP integrations — requires capabilities that Shopify Plus doesn't offer natively and that the App Store ecosystem doesn't fully solve.
+There are scenarios where the complexity of enterprise operations (multi-region inventory, complex B2B pricing structures, deeply customized ERP integrations) requires capabilities that Shopify Plus doesn't offer natively and that the App Store ecosystem doesn't fully solve.
 Understanding where it's the right answer and where it isn't is more useful than a generic recommendation.
+For the full shortlist (Shopify Plus, Adobe, commercetools, Salesforce) and how to weigh them, see choosing an enterprise ecommerce platform in 2026.

 Shopify Plus is the right answer when: The brand has one to eight storefronts in a single or dual-region operation.
 The primary revenue driver is consumer DTC with standard inventory and fulfillment.
 The brand needs operator-facing speed and agility above all else.
 The brand is mid-market ($10M–$300M GMV) and the legacy platform overhead is consuming engineering capacity that should be building customer-facing features.